Rule 5101:4-3-11.1 | Food assistance: work registration requirements.

 (1) Failure or refusal to complete the appraisal process as defined in rule 5101:4-3-29 of the Administrative Code by a required individual will result in a sanction.
 A sanction shall be applied in accordance with rule 5101:4-3-11.2 of the Administrative Code.
 County agencies shall follow rule 5101:4-6-13 of the Administrative Code for the treatment of income and resources of the individual.

-(2) Failure or refusal without good cause to participate in SNAP E&T to the extent required by the county agency will result in a sanction.
-A sanction shall be applied in accordance with rule 5101:4-3-11.2 of the Administrative Code.
+(2) Failure or refusal without good cause to participate in SNAP E&T to the extent required by the county agency will result in a sanction in accordance with rule 5101:4-3-11.2 of the Administrative Code, with the exception of job retention services as described in rule 5101:4-3-39 of the Administrative Code.

 (3) Failure or refusal without good cause to accept an offer of suitable employment will result in a sanction.
 A sanction shall be applied in accordance with rule 5101:4-3-11.2 of the Administrative Code.
 Unsuitable employment is defined in paragraph (E) of this rule.